dibsy/custom-bloodhound-queries/dcsync/README.md

 ```
 <img src="query2.png">

 Now we have more paths.
-However this returns few more additional nodes atleast one edge ( permission ) is present having either ```GetChanges``` and ```GetChangesAll```
+However this returns few more additional nodes which has atleast one of the edge permission of ```GetChanges``` or ```GetChangesAll```.
+This does not qualify the condition to perfrom DCSync as both the permissions must be present.

-We can narrow it down even further, to obtain the expected paths.
+We can narrow it down even further, to obtain the expected paths by omiting the single edge permission of ```GetChanges``` or ```GetChangesAll```

 ```cypher
 MATCH (b)-[:GetChangesAll]->(:Domain)